Agents of Emancipation and the ‘Moral Uplift’ of Austria? Democratization and Women’s Political Participation, 1918/19-1933

-This paper will first discuss the process of democratisation and specifically of the introduction of women’s suffrage as part of the founding process of the Republic of Austria after the fall of the Habsburg Monarchy in 1918, and then turn to women’s attempts to reach full citizenship in the interwar period.
+To begin with, this paper will discuss the process of democratisation and specifically that of the introduction of women’s suffrage as part of the founding process of the Republic of Austria after the fall of the Habsburg Monarchy in 1918; it will then turn to women’s attempts to reach full citizenship in the interwar period.

 A specific issue to be discussed in line with the EIRENE project’s goals is the question in which relation women’s enfranchisement stood to World War I. Despite the rhetoric of women’s war effort that allegedly had made them fit for citizenship, political rights were hardly presented as a reward in the end.
-As the government debates show, Social Democratic pressure in the midst of political disruption helped to represent the issue as granted so that it was not the problem whether women should be allowed to vote that dominated the debates, but rather the question of how to lessen their political impact.
+As indicated by government debates, Social Democratic pressure in the midst of political disruption helped to represent the issue as granted, so that it was not the problem whether women should be allowed to vote that dominated the debates, but rather the question of how to lessen their political impact.

-Birgitta Bader-Zaar is assistant professor at the Department of History of the University of Vienna in Austria.
-Her research interests include the legal and constitutional history of Europe and North America with a special focus on suffrage and women’s and gender history from a transnational and comparative perspective.
+Birgitta Bader-Zaar is Assistant Professor at the Department of History of the University of Vienna in Austria.
+Her research interests include legal and constitutional history of Europe and North America with a special focus on suffrage and women’s and gender history from a transnational and comparative perspective.
 For her publications and projects click here.